Keno-GH/Autonomy/CONTRIBUTING.md

 - Use the [GitHub Issues](https://github.com/Keno-GH/Autonomy/issues) page
 - Include your RimWorld version, mod list, and steps to reproduce
 - Attach logs if possible (`Player.log` or `Unity Player.log`)
+- Reporting bugs in the steam workshop is allowed but GitHub is preferred for tracking

 ### 💡 **Feature Suggestions**
 - Open an issue with the `enhancement` label
 - Describe the use case and expected behavior
-- Consider how it fits with the mod's philosophy of intelligent automation
+- Consider how it fits with the mod's philosophy and vision

 ### 📝 **Documentation**
 - Improve existing documentation